ooyeku/Engine12/docs/architecture.md

 - Global state uses mutexes where needed
 - Request handlers are thread-safe (no shared state)
 - Database connections are per-request or pooled
+- Connection queue uses mutex and condition variables for thread-safe access
+- Worker threads operate independently with no shared mutable state

 ## Memory Management